 If you’ve been making more trips to the bathroom than you used to and hurrying to get there in time, you may have diagnosed yourself with overactive bladder.
 The symptoms certainly seem to fit—sudden, intense urges to urinate, frequent urination, urine leakage, and having to get up more than once during the night to go to the bathroom.

-Not so fast: while it’s possible that you might have overactive bladder, those symptoms may have a wide variety of other causes, including serious health disorders that require correct diagnosis and proper treatment.
+Not so fast: while it’s possible that you might have overactive bladder, those symptoms may have a wide variety of other causes, including serious health disorders that require careful diagnosis and proper treatment.
 Among these possible causes:

 - Multiple sclerosis